-Fine favors generic criteria over general criteria.ii General criteria demonstrate how to ground individual identity and distinctness facts, the instances of the universal generalization.
-Fine thinks the question of what grounds the fact that individual sets are identical with themselves is just a "pseudo-problem-one that we cannot take seriously as answering to any real issue about the identity of sets."
-(Fine 2016, p.12) When providing a metaphysical explanation of set-identity, we do not care about explaining in virtue of what is it the case that {Socrates} is identical with {Socrates}.
+Fine favors generic criteria over general criteria.
+General criteria demonstrate how to ground individual identity and distinctness facts, the instances of the universal generalization.
+But Fine thinks the question of what grounds the fact that individual sets are identical with themselves is just a "pseudo-problem-one that we cannot take seriously as answering to any real issue about the identity of sets."
+(Fine 2016, p.12) When we provide a metaphysical explanation of set-identity, we do not care about explaining in virtue of what is it the case that{Socrates} is identical with {Socrates}.
 We do not care about {Socrates} in particular.
 Instead, we want a generic criterion that will tell us in virtue of what any two arbitrary sets are identical.
-For further discussion of generic identity criteria and its appeal, see Fine (2016), and for further discussion of arbitrary objects, see Fine (1985).